 ExxonMobil’s implied gains

-ExxonMobil stock has risen 2% in the past year due to the higher stock price in the first quarter.
-In the past year, analysts’ mean target price on ExxonMobil stock has fallen 2% to $84.6.
-ExxonMobil is the only stock that saw its mean target price fall in the past year.
+ExxonMobil is an American integrated energy company with upstream, downstream, and chemicals segments.
+The stock ranks sixth with 16% implied gains based on its target price.
+The stock has fallen by 19% in the past year led by a sharp fall in the fourth quarter.
+Further, in the past year, Wall Street analysts’ mean target price on ExxonMobil stock has fallen by 7% to $82.9.
+ExxonMobil is the only stock to witness a decline in its mean target price in the past year.

-However, ExxonMobil has a strong upstream portfolio, which is expected to drive the company’s long-term growth.
-ExxonMobil has a healthy upstream projects pipeline.
-The company’s main projects are expected to be online by 2025, which will likely contribute ~50% to ExxonMobil’s upstream earnings.
-ExxonMobil expects its upstream earnings to triple by 2025—assuming oil prices of $60 per barrel.
+However, ExxonMobil has a robust upstream portfolio, which is expected to drive long-term growth for the company.
+ExxonMobil has a strong projects pipeline.
+The company’s key projects are expected to be operational by 2025 and are slated to account for around 50% of ExxonMobil’s upstream earnings.
+Thus it’s no surprise that ExxonMobil expects its upstream earnings to triple by 2025, assuming oil prices of $60 per barrel.

-ExxonMobil has an advantaged downstream portfolio with many ongoing projects.
-The company has a fully integrated model, which could optimize the value out of every molecule processed in its supply chain.
+Further, ExxonMobil has an advantageous downstream portfolio with a robust project pipeline.
+Thus, the company has a fully integrated model, which could optimize the value out of every molecule processed in its supply chain.